Nostalgic Ride to the 2020 Sturgis Motorcycle Rally

 My husband Eddie and I recently caught up with our friend C.J., who was among 370 thousand rally-goers at the 80th Annual 2020 Sturgis Motorcycle Rally.

-Drag racing in the United States heated up in the 1930s, in the salt flats of California.
-By that time automobiles were more affordable and more powerful.
-Death-defying drivers ran stripped down/souped-up automobiles for power and speed.
+Drag racing in the United States heated up in the 1930s in the salt flats of California.
+By that time, automobiles were more affordable and more powerful.
+Death-defying drivers ran stripped-down/souped-up automobiles for power and speed.
 The Southern California Timing Association (SCTA) operates salt flat racing at El Mirage Lake in California and Bonneville Salt Flats in Utah.
 Today, the SCTA and other racing organizations are concerned about the future of land-speed racing as a changing landscape disrupts ideal conditions for racing and increases environmental concerns.
-See more at CBS News report, May 20, 2020.
+See more in the CBS News report, May 20, 2020.

-The Sturgis Motorcycle Rally is the ultimate bucket list event and possibly the largest motorcycle event in the world.
-The Rapid City Journal reports riders from as far away as Mexico and Canada, and some participants who ship their bikes from other countries.
-So popular, the event is recognized around the world with one word…” Sturgis”.
+The Sturgis Motorcycle Rally is the ultimate bucket list event and possibly the largest motorcycle rally in the world.
+The Rapid City Journal reports riders from as far away as Mexico and Canada and some participants who ship their bikes from other countries.
+It is so popular that the event is recognized worldwide with one word:” Sturgis.”

 “My wife Lela and I rode my Harley to Sturgis for the first time in 2004.
-Back then we did things more or less on the spur of the moment.
-I’ll say no more, except to say that it’s an experience that neither of us will ever forget!” ~ C.J.
+Back then, we did things more or less on the spur of the moment.
+I’ll say no more except that it’s an experience neither of us will ever forget!” ~ C.J.

 C.J. and Lela participated in many motorcycle events throughout the years.
 In this picture, they are in Greenwood, S.C., in the 2005 Christmas ride, Marine Toys for Tots.